 "I am sure no other civilisation, not even the Roman, has showed such a vast proportion of ignominious and degraded nudity, and ugly, squalid, dirty sex".

-identify the problem that underlies the floodtide of unhealthy, objectifying, sexual pornography that we now confront.
-At its heart it is a spiritual problem, the problem of identifying and upholding a healthy view of human life in the context
+he did identify the problem that underlies the floodtide of unhealthy, objectifying, sexual pornography that we now confront.
+At its heart it is a spiritual problem, the problem of identifying and upholding a healthy view of human life in the context of

 Lord Giddens (Lab) was not quite convinced about the harms of adult use of porn:

 Pornography has always been driven largely by male desire, and this remains the case

 today.
 However, just as sexuality is changing rapidly, so is interest in pornography on the part of women.
 Some studies in the US indicate that as many as 40% of women now watch internet pornography on a regular basis.
 Many of both sexes participate in

 the making of pornographic materials, at least in the broad sense of that term, as the use of visual images via smartphones and mobile devices has become so common.
 Since much of this is historically unprecedented and is moving so rapidly, we cannot say